Christians advised to accept and be in leadership positions | News Ghana

-The General Overseer of the Ablaze City Chapel International, Reverend Isaac Theophilus Mensah has asked Christians to strive to be in leadership positions at workplaces to impact positively on society.
+The General Overseer of the Ablaze City Chapel International, Reverend Isaac Theophilus Mensah has asked Christians to strive to be in leadership positions at workplaces in a bid to impact positively on society.

-He noted that Christians have allowed unbelievers who did not fear God’s Christian virtues to rather occupy sensitive leadership positions in the country which did not contribute to national development.
+He noted that Christians have allowed unbelievers who did not fear God and exhibit Christian virtues to rather occupy sensitive leadership offices in the country, which did not contribute to national development.

 The Rev. Mensah was speaking at the opening ceremony of a five-day Leadership Training Conference of the Ablaze City Chapel at Essikado-Mpeasem in the Sekondi-Takoradi Metropolis of the Western Region.